jimthompson5802/automate_llm_testing/README_judges.md

 #### Custom class

-As a result of the deficiency noted with `MTBenchCharBotResponseQuality`, which does not use the ``expected`` parameter, I created a custom class`SemanticAlignmentJudge` to make use of the `expected` parameter.
-This custom class generates a score from 1 to 10, similar to `MTBenchmarkCharBotResponseQuality`.
+As a result of the deficiency noted with `MTBenchChatBotResponseQuality`, which does not use the ``expected`` parameter, I created a custom class`SemanticAlignmentJudge` to make use of the `expected` parameter.
+This custom class generates a score from 1 to 10, similar to `MTBenchmarkChatBotResponseQuality`.

 `SemanticAlignmentJudge` class